jwilber/old_website/about.md

 *Note,  this post was inspired by an assignment from Stat 158: Experimental Design, a course I took at UC Berkeley under Elizabeth Purdom and Christine Ho.*

-Some information about you!

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

-### Contact me

 [email@domain.com](mailto:email@domain.com)